-Jeffrey Herlings Injures Foot Training in Spain, Title Defense in Jeopardy - Racer X
+Jeffrey Herlings Injures Foot, Title Defense in Jeopardy [Update with Video] - Racer X

-Jeffrey Herlings Injures Foot Training in Spain, Title Defense in Jeopardy
+Jeffrey Herlings Injures Foot, Title Defense in Jeopardy [Update with Video]

-Just 24 hours after Jeffrey Herlings dominated the opening round of the Campeonato de España series in Spain as a pre-season training race building up for the MXGP season opener, it appears Herlings has suffered an injury while training.
+Just 24 hours after Jeffrey Herlings dominated the opening round of the Campeonato de España series in Spain as a pre-season training race for the MXGP season, it appears Herlings has suffered an injury while training.
 The 27-year-old Dutchman has reportedly injured his foot in a training crash at Red Sand MX Park in eastern Spain.
 While details of the extent of his injury are currently unknown, it does appear to be serious enough at the moment to put Herlings' chances of racing the opening MXGP round in two weeks in jeopardy according to On Track Off-Road.

 Unreal luck for the #MXGP world champion again.
 Innocuous crash apparently, another foot injury at RedSands after the accident in 2019.
 Herlings should find out the severity of his left foot tonight but that should mean 2 out of the 3 2021 title contenders won't make the 1st GP.— OTOR (@OntrackOffroad) January 31, 2022